|Content Provider||HistoryConnects from the Virginia Historical Society 2012-13 Honorable Mention, 2013-14|

 a) identifying the events and differences between northern and southern states that divided Virginians and led to secession, war, and the creation of West Virginia;

-b) describing Virginia's role in the war, including major battles that took place in Virginia; and
+b) describing Virginia’s role in the war, including identifying major battles that took place in Virginia;

 c) describing the roles played by whites, enslaved African Americans, free African Americans, and American Indians.

 USI.9 The student will demonstrate knowledge of the causes, major events, and effects of the Civil War by

 a) describing the cultural, economic, and constitutional issues that divided the nation;

 b) explaining how the issues of states’ rights and slavery increased sectional tensions;

 c) identifying on a map the states that seceded from the Union and those that remained in the Union;

 d) describing the roles of Abraham Lincoln, Jefferson Davis, Ulysses S. Grant, Robert E. Lee, Thomas “Stonewall” Jackson, and Frederick Douglass in events leading to and during the war;

 e) using maps to explain critical developments in the war, including major battles;